 What is breakthrough bleeding?

 Simply put: Breakthrough bleeding refers to vaginal bleeding that occurs when it's not "supposed" to, typically when you're in between periods, Dr. Minkin says.
 Breakthrough bleeding is also sometimes called spotting.
 It typically resembles the blood you'd see at the beginning or end of a period: light red or brown.
-(When you get pregnant, you can experience something similar called implantation bleeding, which is light bleeding that occurs within seven to fourteen days after fertilisation.)
+(When you get pregnant, you can experience something similar called implantation bleeding, which is light bleeding that occurs within seven to fourteen days after fertilization.)

 In general, it's nothing to be concerned about, Dr. Minkin says.
 But if it starts happening regularly, like every month, it can be a sign that something's up and you should see your doctor.
 (A good reason to track your menstrual cycles.)